cbayly/reading-app/ai-dev-tasks/Tasks/parent-sign-up-flow/prd-parent-signup-flow.md

 ### Assessment Preparation
 21. The system must display "Start First Reading Check" CTA after student setup completion
-22. The system must explain the assessment: "~10–15 minutes, adaptive difficulty, helps personalize weekly reading"
+22. The system must explain the assessment: "~10–15 minutes, adaptive difficulty, helps personalize weekly reading, develops a baseline to measure progress"
 23. The system must create new Assessment record for the student when starting
 24. The system must show assessment intro screen before beginning